April 27, 2022 | 10 Min

 The big performance uplift here is due to a combination of factors.
 Firstly, the content elements benefit from Amplience’s fast Content Delivery APIs, as before, and this time the product grid is driven using Algolia’s superfast search APIs.

 Once again the results are impressive for the PDP:

 Here, where there’s more product media involved, the Amplience Dynamic Media APIs come to the fore.
 And because we’re using Salesforce in ‘headless’ mode, we can also pull the product data directly from the Salesforce APIs, which is more efficient.

-This combination of ‘headless’ technologies drives the dramatic improvements seen in the Lighthouse score comparison above, which along with the Dynamic Content APIs and more efficient PWA storefront framework account for the performance improvements.
+This combination of ‘headless’ technologies drives the dramatic improvements seen in the Lighthouse score comparison above, which along with the Dynamic Content APIs and more efficient Composable Storefront framework account for the performance improvements.